equiliqia/equiliqia.github.io/content/teaching.md

 Courses Taught

-Principles of Economics
+Principles of Economics (ECON 101, University of Michigan)

-Intermediate Microeconomics
+Intermediate Microeconomics (ECON 401, University of Michigan)

-Math for MAE program
+Math for Master of Applied Economics program (ECON 500, University of Michigan)

 ---